trapper-/autolayout-glitch/README.md

 # autolayout-glitch

-Test on device or enable the software keyboard on simulator.
+Test with iPhone and if using simulator then enable the software keyboard.

 You will see many visual glitches just playing around scrolling, selecting fields and rotating.